Practice Area CVs:

 He has practised in these fields since 1984.
 He took silk in 1999 and became Head of Chambers in January, 2010.
 He is a Recorder (crime and civil) and a Deputy Judge of the High Court (QBD).

-In personal injury litigation, Nick's practice comprises of high-value, complex and often high-profile cases arising out of accidents on the road, in the workplace, in the military setting and arising out of sporting and high-risk leisure pursuits.
+In personal injury litigation, Nick's practice comprises of high-value, complex and often high-profile cases arising out of accidents on the road, in the workplace, in the military setting and out of sporting and high-risk leisure pursuits.
 He acts for both claimants and defendants.
-He is a member of the Sport Resolutions Panel of Arbitrators and Mediators.
+He is a member of the Sport Resolutions Panel of Arbitrators and Mediators, is a qualified mediator and is an honorary lecturer in law at Manchester University.

 He has been involved in a large number of catastrophic injury cases involving complex spinal and neurological injury including PVS claims.